grigio/vim-sublime/README.md

 (Don't worry about the 'Monokai' error), quit and enter in `vim` again to apply the changes

+You can also add machine specific config to `~/.local.vim`

 ## Author

 Luigi Maselli - http://grigio.org

-Some configs are from [subvim](https://github.com/fatih/subvim) another Sublime Text for VIM project
+If You use Macvim see also [subvim](https://github.com/fatih/subvim), another Sublime Text for VIM project